corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/virtual-node.md

 ## Create a Virtual Node on Windows

 To create a virtual node for the MGM on Windows, run the following commands in PowerShell, changing the X.500 name.
-The command uses the checksum of the CPI from the repsonse saved when you [uploaded the MGM CPI]({{< relref"./cpi.md#upload-the-cpi" >}}).
+The command uses the checksum of the CPI from the response saved when you [uploaded the MGM CPI]({{< relref"./cpi.md#upload-the-cpi" >}}).

 ```shell
 $VIRTUAL_NODE_RESPONSE = Invoke-RestMethod -Headers @{Authorization=("Basic {0}" -f $AUTH_INFO)} -Uri "$REST_API_URL/virtualnode" -Method Post -Body (ConvertTo-Json @{